American Journal of Law & Medicine

 The American Journal of Law & Medicine is a quarterly peer-reviewed academic journal covering health law.
-It was established in 1975 and is published by SAGE Publications till December 2020, in association with both Boston University School of Law and the American Society of Law, Medicine & Ethics.
-Starting January 2021, the journal is now published by Cambridge University Press.
+It was established in 1975 and was published by SAGE Publishing till December 2020, in association with both Boston University School of Law and the American Society of Law, Medicine & Ethics.
+Starting January 2021, the journal is published by Cambridge University Press.
 The editor-in-chief is Edward J. Hutchinson (American Society of Law, Medicine & Ethics).

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 0.5.